Roseanna329/UBC-ENM-Workshop-Fall-2016/Day2/Day2_Tutorial.md

 pid <- sapply(slot(mcpb, "polygons"), function(x) slot(x, "ID"))
 mcpb_df<-data.frame(ID=1:length(mcpb),row.names=pid)
 mcpb_spd<-SpatialPolygonsDataFrame(mcpb,mcpb_df)
-writePolyShape(mcpb_spd,"./Range_Maps/mcp_range.shp")
+writePolyShape(mcpb_spd,"./Data/Range_Maps/mcp_range.shp")
 ```

 If you decided to remove some of your variables.
 Move them to your "Temp" subfolder from yesterday.
-Your Environmental\_Layers folder should now only have those variables you will use to build your niche models.
+Your Environmental\_Layers folder should now only have variables you will use to build your niche models.

 ------------------------------------------------------------------------